 Presentation

-Before that, I did my PhD under the supervision of Ulle Endriss , Jan Maly, and Ronald de Haan.
-My thesis titled Variations on Participatory Budgeting presents a wide range of approach I used to analyse participatory budgeting.
+Before that, I did my PhD under the supervision of Ulle Endriss, Jan Maly, and Ronald de Haan.
+My thesis titled Variations on Participatory Budgeting presents a wide range of approaches I used to analyse participatory budgeting.

-I mostly focused on participatory budgeting, a democratic tool used to allow citizen to vote on how to allocation public founds.
+I mostly focused on participatory budgeting, a democratic tool used to allow citizens to vote on how to allocation public funds.
 I have also worked on other topics such as the fair allocation of indivisible items, or how to handle incomplete preferences.
-I developed several tools during my time as a researcher: I am the main developer and maintainer of PrefLib.org/, the PaBuTools, among others.
+I developed several tools during my time as a researcher: I am the main developer and maintainer of PrefLib.org, the PaBuTools, among others.

 If you have no idea what social choice scientists do, the following video will offer you a glimpse at the typical problems we study when it comes to participatory budgeting.